Graduate Distance Education at Frontier Nursing University

 The program begins with "Bridge Bound," an on-campus orientation that allows students to connect with fellow students and faculty members and learn more about the bridge program.
 Then, students go back to their communities to complete bridge courses online.

 During the fourth term, students return to FNU to participate in "Crossing the Bridge," an event that enables them to reconnect with FNU's community and present their community health projects.
-Upon successful completion of the bridge courses, students begin the MSN curriculum in the nurse-midwife or family nurse practitioner specialty, and they can opt to complete the DNP program once they earn their MSN degrees.
+Upon successful completion of the bridge courses, students begin the MSN curriculum in the nurse-midwife or family nurse practitioner specialty, and they can opt to complete the DNP program via a direct admissions process once they earn their MSN degrees.

 Financial Aid at Frontier Nursing University